Nosebleeds are common. Most often they are a nuisance and not a true medical problem. But they can be both.

 - Sit upright and lean forward.
 By remaining upright, you reduce blood pressure in the veins of your nose.
 This discourages further bleeding.
 Sitting forward will help you avoid swallowing blood, which can irritate your stomach.

-- Pinch your nose.
+Pinch your nose.
 Use your thumb and index finger to pinch your nostrils shut.
 Breathe through your mouth.
-Continue to pinch for five to 10 minutes.
+Continue to pinch for 10 to 15 minutes.
 Pinching sends pressure to the bleeding point on the nasal septum and often stops the flow of blood.

 - If re-bleeding occurs, blow out forcefully to clear your nose of blood clots and spray both sides of your nose with a decongestant nasal spray containing oxymetazoline (Afrin, Mucinex Moisture Smart, others).
 Pinch your nose again as described above and call your doctor.